About

 Tom is the author of:

-In addition to his clinical work, he has led workshops and presentations throughout the United States, Canada, Europe, and Australia, speaking about grief, trauma, men, boys, emotional processing, and relationships.
+In addition to his clinical work, he has led workshops and presentations throughout the United States, Canada, Europe, and Australia, speaking about grief, trauma, men, boys, emotional processing, and relationships He was named the International Grief Educator in 1999 by the Australian Centre for Grief Education, followed by a nationwide workshop tour across Australia.

-His work has been featured or discussed by media outlets including CBS Evening News, CNN, ESPN, The Washington Post, The New York Times, and others.
+His work has been featured or discussed by media outlets including CBS Evening News, CNN, ESPN, The NFL Channel, The Washington Post, The New York Times, and others.
 He also appeared in the documentary The Red Pill.

 that men might be seen more clearly, understood more accurately, and treated with greater compassion.